 Once all the paperwork is arranged, you will receive your e-ticket from the airline together with a copy of your entry visa.
 You will be advised on your travel dates, initial accommodation and what to expect next.

-From here onward you can start packing.
-You will be allowed 60kg of checked baggage, so think really well what you want to take along to your new home.
-Consider having couple of things that will remind you of home and of your loved ones.
+From here onwards you can start packing.
+You will be given a checked baggage allowance, so think well what you want to take along to your new home.
+Consider having a couple of things that will remind you of the loved ones you leave behind.

 Some other documents you will need to take with you: